 How These Work Together

-The real power comes from combining these MCP servers.
+The real value comes from combining these MCP servers.
 Here's a typical workflow:

 Scenario: "Add a new feature to track blog post engagement"